HACKERALERT/Heavypin/README.md

 <strong>This documentation is a work in progress.</strong>

 # Installation
+You will need both a server application and a client application for Heavypin to work.
+The instructions are as follows:

 ## Server
 Install Heavypin on the server that will act as the proxy: